lgroves29/MachineLearningPortfolio/README.md

 ### About me

-Smith College, Northampton, MA
-BA in Computer Science and Mathematics Expected January 2023, GPA 3.9 Smith College Presidential Scholarship, Bert Mendelson Prize for Excellence in Computer Science
+I am a recent graduate of Smith College with a BA in Computer Science and Mathematics, interested in the field of cyber security

 #### Relevant Coursework
 Program with Data Structures, Theory of Computation, Introduction to Statistics and Data Science, Computer Networks, Network Security, Number Theory, System Defense and Test, Operating Systems, Machine Learning